VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 # **Day 3: CMOS switching threshold and dynamic simulations**

+On the third day of the workshop the emphasis was on Voltage Transfer Characteristics using SPICE simulations and later on CMOS Inverter Robustness.
+Many factors were told but only the switching threshold was discussed in depth.
+An equation relating switching threshold voltage (Vm) and (W/L) ratios of the PMOS and the NMOS was also derived and alternatively, an equation for (W/L) ratios of the PMOS and the NMOS if the Vm is preset was also derived.

 ## **Part 1: Voltage transfer characteristics and SPICE simulations**

 ### **_What was learnt:_**